 What Makes a Great John Byrne Award Entry?

-The John Byrne Award is unusual in accepting any type of creative work, on any theme.
+The John Byrne Award is unusual in accepting all kinds of creative work, on any theme.
 This gives our entrants total creative freedom, but it can sometimes make it difficult to know where to start.

 So, What Makes a Great John Byrne Award Entry?